#1 The perfect magical girl experience

-What I like about its inclusion is here is the same quality I enjoyed in Toradora, namely that the romances develop over time.
+What I like about its inclusion here is the same quality I enjoyed in Toradora, namely that the romances develop over time.
 At the start of the story, Sakura is romantically interested in her older brother’s best friend, a kind young man with a hearty appetite called Yukito.
 As the story then continues, we get to see how she copes with these feelings and how her perception of Yukito changes as she learns more about him, other boys enter her life, and it becomes apparent that people other than Yukito are interested in her.
-Meanwhile, many of the side-characters also have their own romantic ordeals, which get a fair bit of screentime to develop too.
+Meanwhile, many of the side-characters also have their own romantic ordeals, which get a fair few pages to develop too.

 The stories are also inclusive, featuring characters that are openly homosexual or bisexual, which is interesting and much appreciated.

 The quality of a magical girl is often linked to how cool her outfit is and here too Cardcaptor Sakura wins prizes.
 Instead of sticking with just one costume, Sakura’s friend Tomoyo makes a hobby out of designing new outfits for her.

 Every encounter will see Sakura don a new outfit.
 Some of them are cute, some look cool, and others are just plain hilarious.
 It’s a creative effort to make so many different clothes, some of which are only worn for a few panels.
 And hey, despite not having 1 consistent outfit, I’d still rank Sakura as one of the most recognizable characters in shojo manga.